buildcharts/buildcharts/README.md

 ```

 ### Results
-- Running `buildcharts generate` produces a Docker Bake configuration file: `buildcharts.hcl`.
+- Running `buildcharts generate` inspects build metadata in `build.yml` and produces a Docker Bake configuration file: `buildcharts.hcl`.
   - Each entry with `type: docker` is resolved using the chart identified by `alias: docker`.
-  - Dockerfiles defined within each chart are included directly into the generated Bake configuration.
+  - Dockerfiles defined within each chart are inlined directly into the generated Bake configuration.
-- Execute the build using `docker buildx bake`:
+- Execute the build using `docker buildx bake`.
   - Builds run inside Docker, ensuring isolated and reproducible environments.
-  - Utilizes Docker’s **high-level builds** with the modern [Buildx Bake](https://docs.docker.com/build/bake/) configurations from the [moby project](https://github.com/moby/moby).
+  - Uses **high-level builds** with [Buildx Bake](https://docs.docker.com/build/bake/) configurations using BuildKit from the [Moby project](https://github.com/moby/moby).
-  - Provides built-in features such as caching, scalability, metadata tracking, build provenance, Software Bill of Materials (SBOM), and more.
+  - Built-in features such as caching, scalability, metadata, provenance, Software Bill of Materials (SBOM).

 Templates support:
 - 🐳 Docker image builds
 - 🧪 Test runners